LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

 <h2>Proposer Selection</h2>

-since each proposal is similar and each verifier will have equal oppotulity to propose.
+Since each proposal is similar and each verifier will have equal oppotunity to propose.
 We use two pololies for Proposer Selection: Round Robin and Sticky property.

    ![RoundRobin](https://user-images.githubusercontent.com/29580346/65648417-0bb60c00-dfb7-11e9-8bf8-5d9f75243db0.png)
-   * Round Robin: Proposer will change for a new block or Round Change request.
+   * Round Robin: Proposer will be changed for a new block or Round Change request.
    * Sticky: Only when a round change the proposer will change.
 (Proposer will keep same for one round).

 <h2>States Transition (One Round)</h2>

-Because of orders of blocks and multiply consensus processing steps of one block, Seele BFT implement a state to maintain right order of steps to prevent messing up which may bring up security issues.
+Because of orders of blocks and multiply consensus processing steps of one block, Seele BFT implements a state to maintain right order of steps to prevent messing up which may bring up security issues.

 Here are what a state and how it works in details:</br>